Skip to content

 What is a MaxDiff analysis?

-MaxDiff is a simpler research method.
-By showing respondents multiple sets of attributes and forcing them to make trade-offs, MaxDiff reveals customer preferences and the relative importance of each item.
+MaxDiff is an advanced method that shows respondents multiple sets of attributes and forces them to make trade-off decisions.
+In doing so, a MaxDiff reveals customer preferences and the relative importance of each item.
 For example, if you were looking to make sure your range of jeans includes styles that appeal to all sub-groups of your target audience, you might show lists of attributes such as ‘color’, ‘fit’, ‘length’, ‘waistband height’, and ‘brand’.

 To avoid participants having to assess a long list of items and choose which are most and least important to them, they would instead be shown three or four attributes at a time, with a rotating combination of items on each screen.
 MaxDiff takes the preference scores for each attribute and presents them in bar chart format, which allows us to see two crucial aspects: the relative rank of items in order of importance, and the magnitude of those items' importance relative to each other.
 Typically, MaxDiff will research attributes at one level only - so for our jeans scenario, the trade-offs respondents have made will reveal whether the ‘fit’ is much more of a deal-breaker than ‘color’, or where the aspect of ‘brand’ fits into the overall ranking.
 Variations, or levels, within those attributes (blue/black/indigo/white, skinny/slim/regular etc.) will not be included.